 - Q. Do I have to wear a wetsuit?

 A. Wetsuits are optional when the water temperature is 15 degrees or over.
-However, for safety reasons, all swimmers in the event must either wear a wetsuit or use a tow-float.
+However, for safety reasons, all swimmers in the event must either wear a full length wetsuit or use a tow-float.

 - Q. Can I wear a tri suit without having to use a tow-float as well?